 About Spark SQL¶

-Spark SQL is a high performance SQL query engine that is used by Amperity to ingest data, create domain tables, and extend the outcome of the Stitch process in your customer 360 database.
+Spark SQL is a high performance SQL query engine used by Amperity to ingest data, create domain tables, and extend the outcome of the Stitch process within your customer profile database.

 Why should I use this reference?¶